nodejs/node/doc/api/modules.md

 LOAD_AS_FILE(X)
 1. If X is a file, load X as its file extension format.
 STOP
+2. If X.js is a file,
+    a.
+Find the closest package scope SCOPE to X.
+    b.
+If no scope was found, load X.js as a CommonJS module.
+STOP.
+    c.
+If the SCOPE/package.json contains "type" field,
+      1. If the "type" field is "module", load X.js as an ECMAScript module.
+STOP.
+      2. Else, load X.js as an CommonJS module.
+STOP.
-2. If X.js is a file, load X.js as JavaScript text.
+3. If X.json is a file, load X.json to a JavaScript Object.
 STOP
-3. If X.json is a file, parse X.json to a JavaScript Object.
-STOP
 4. If X.node is a file, load X.node as binary addon.
 STOP
+5. If X.mjs is a file, and `--experimental-require-module` is enabled, load X.mjs as an ECMAScript module.
+STOP

 LOAD_INDEX(X)
+1. If X/index.js is a file
+    a.
+Find the closest package scope SCOPE to X.
+    b.
+If no scope was found, load X/index.js as a CommonJS module.
+STOP.
+    c.
+If the SCOPE/package.json contains "type" field,
-1. If X/index.js is a file, load X/index.js as JavaScript text.
-STOP
+      1. If the "type" field is "module", load X/index.js as an ECMAScript module.
+STOP.
+      2. Else, load X/index.js as an CommonJS module.
+STOP.
 2. If X/index.json is a file, parse X/index.json to a JavaScript object.
 STOP
 3. If X/index.node is a file, load X/index.node as binary addon.
 STOP